Ma1hT3ach3r/ICS4URubrics/README.md

 ### 5. Testing

 * 4: Developer excels at taking small steps and using the tests for *both* design and verification.
 Developer uses integration tests, controller tests, and model tests where appropriate.
-* 3: Developer writes tests that are effective validation of functionality, but don't drive the design.
+* 3: Developer writes tests that are effective validation of functionality, but doesn't drive the design.
 Developer uses integration tests, controller tests, and model tests where appropriate.
 * 2: Developer uses tests to guide development, but implements more functionality than the tests cover.
 Application is missing tests in a needed area such as model, integration, or controller tests.
 * 1: Developer is able to write tests, but they're written after or in the middle of implementation.
 * 0: Developer does not use tests to guide development.